 - 2 cups white whole wheat flour 250 g; fluffed, spooned & levelled; all purpose flour may be used

 - 1 teaspoon baking soda

-- Stir in the maple syrup, milk, vanilla extract and eggs.
-If coconut oil solidifies, pop it back into the microwave and heat on 20 second increments.
+- Mix wet ingredients - Melt coconut oil in a microwave-safe bowl.
+Stir in the maple syrup, milk, vanilla extract, and eggs.
+If the coconut oil solidifies, pop it back into the microwave and heat in 20-second increments.